Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud-develop-defer.md

 ### Defer in the dbt Cloud IDE

+For deferral in the IDE, a deploy job must have run in either the Staging environment (if it exists) or, if not, the Production environment.

+Therefore, when using defer in the IDE, it should fail if a Staging environment exists but no deploy job has run there.
+Metadata from Staging is unusable unless a deploy job has run successfully.

 To enable defer in the dbt Cloud IDE, toggle the **Defer to production** button on the command bar.
 Once enabled, dbt Cloud will:

-1. Configure deploy jobs across all three staging environments.

-Once a Staging environment exists in a project, dbt Cloud immediately uses it to resolve cross-project references for downstream projects, without falling back to Production.
-This ensures that dbt Cloud consistently relies on metadata from the Staging environment, even if no successful runs have occurred in the configured Staging environment.

-2. Pass the `--defer` flag to the command (for any command that accepts the flag).
+- Pass the `--defer` flag to the command (for any command that accepts the flag).

 If you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
 Any `{{ ref() }}` functions will point to the production location of the referenced models.